-Lithgow FRMP 2023 comprises five "non-structural" management measures which could be implemented by Council with the assistance of NSW State Emergency Service (NSW SES) using existing data and without requiring Government funding.
+Lithgow FRMP 2023 comprises six "non-structural" management measures which could be implemented by Council with the assistance of NSW State Emergency Service (NSW SES) using existing data and without requiring Government funding.
 The measures are as follows:

-- Measure 1 Inclusion of a new special flood considerations clause in the Lithgow Local Environmental Plan 2014 (Lithgow LEP 2014) which would apply to land which lies between the FPA and the extent of the PMF. - Measure 2 The application of a graded set of planning controls for future development that recognise the location of the development within the floodplain; to be applied through the update of Lithgow DCP 2021.
+- ➤ Measure 1 Inclusion of a new special flood considerations clause in the Lithgow Local Environmental Plan 2014 (Lithgow LEP 2014) which would apply to land which lies between the FPA and the extent of the PMF. - ➤ Measure 2 The application of a graded set of planning controls for future development that recognise the location of the development within the floodplain; to be applied through the update of Lithgow DCP 2021.
 Suggested wording for inclusion in Lithgow DCP 2021 is set out in Appendix D. - Measures 3 Improvements in the NSW SES emergency planning, including use of the flood related information contained in this study to update the Lithgow City Local Flood Plan.
 Information in this report which would be of assistance to NSW SES includes data on the nature and extent of flooding at Lithgow, times of rise of floodwaters, duration and depths of inundation at major road crossings for a range of flood events and properties affected by flooding.

-1 Freeboard is equal to 0.5 m for development being assessed in areas affected by Main Stream Flooding and 0.3 m for development being assessed in areas affected by Major Overland Flow.
+&lt;sup>1 Freeboard is equal to 0.5 m for development being assessed in areas affected by Main Stream Flooding and 0.3 m for development being assessed in areas affected by Major Overland Flow.

-- Measure 4 Council should take advantage of the information on flooding presented in this report, including the flood mapping, to inform occupiers of the floodplain of the flood risk.
-This could be achieved through the preparation of a Flood Information Brochure which could be prepared by Council with the assistance of NSW SES containing both general and site specific data and distributed with rate notices. - Measure 5 Council should prepare a stormwater and flood risk management strategy for the future release areas within the Marrangaroo Creek catchment.
+- ➤ Measure 4 Council should take advantage of the information on flooding presented in this report, including the flood mapping, to inform occupiers of the floodplain of the flood risk.
+This could be achieved through the preparation of a Flood Information Brochure which could be prepared by Council with the assistance of NSW SES containing both general and site specific data and distributed with rate notices. - ➤ Measure 5 involves the update of the flood models that were relied upon for the purpose of preparing the Lithgow FRMS&P 2023 to include details of recently constructed subdivision type development.
+This measure also includes the updating of the associated flood mapping. - Measure 6 Council should prepare a stormwater and flood risk management strategy for the future release areas within the Marrangaroo Creek catchment.
 The strategy would determine the scope of measures which would be required to mitigate the impact that future development would otherwise have on both the quality and quantity of stormwater runoff, as well as determine the land-take requirements for the construction of such measures.

-In addition to the above measures, Lithgow FRMP 2023 includes the following four additional "non-structural" type measures which would require Government Funding:
+In addition to the above measures, Lithgow FRMP 2023 includes the following three additional "non-structural" type measures which would require Government Funding: